 Accelerated Reader (AR)

-The quizzes can be done in school or they can be completed online at home by visiting https://ukhosted93.renlearn.co.uk/2250431
+The quizzes should be done in school, and students have time in English lessons once a week to do this.
+At times, they can be completed online at home by visiting https://ukhosted93.renlearn.co.uk/2250431

 - 12 quizzes – Bronze